-Before you leave this neighborhood, here is the bto-doo do list ever:
+Before you leave this neighborhood though, here is the best to-do list ever:

-***Since you’re here anyway, I suggest taking the 6 to the last stop, City Hall.
-From here, you can easily access and walk along the Brooklyn Bridge, taking in some of the most enchanting views in the entire city; one of those free and totally amazing things to do in New York City (There’s so much to see and do that you won’t have time to even remember that you’re alone).
+Pro Tip: Since you’re here anyway, I suggest taking the 6 to the last stop, City Hall.
+From here, you can easily access and walk along the Brooklyn Bridge, taking in some of the most enchanting views in the entire city.

-The real question is, how can you sneak a peek at this marvelous, architectural wonder?
-Well, you could nab some rather expensive tickets from the Transit Museum, or you can do as the local’s do and basically duck down, hide, and stay on the train past the final stop at City Hall.
+Well, you could nab some rather expensive tickets from the Transit Museum, or you can do as the locals do and basically duck down, hide, and stay on the 6 train past the final stop at City Hall.

-The train actually has to turn around and pass the old City Hall station, before making it’s way to Uptown.
+Why does this work?
+Well, the train actually has to turn around and pass the old City Hall station, before making its way back Uptown.